materials-theory/ws_py/examples/README.md

 Red color is set for + occupation, while blue color is set for - occupation in default.

-* Plotting temperature-broadened bandstructure with statistical models.
+* Plotting temperature-broadened bandstructure with statistical models. (/examples/plot/8_temp)

+`vw.py plot temp -t 600 -m FD`

+This will generate the broadened bandstructure at 600K with Fermi-Dirac distribution applied.

 **Every plotting presets (e.g. style, layout, color scale, ...) can be manually adjusted by modifying `Plotter/plotter.py` and modules therein.**